-- Snowmelt runoff for the American River Watershed according to the CA Department of Water Resources May 1st forecast was 43% of average in 2007 compared to 190% in 2006.
-April was disappointing due to lower than average precipitation in the Sacramento, San Joaquin, and Tulare Lake basins.
-All major rivers of the state registered less than 65 percent of normal April runoff and the Water Year-to-date statewide average dropped to near 55 percent of normal.
-Flows on the South Fork were regulated by scheduled releases which resulted in good boatable flows without a high water.
-Summer flows were guaranteed by Pacific Gas and Electric and the Sacramento Municipal Utility District six days a week.
-In summer, Saturday flows began ramping up early in the morning and typically reached a peak of 1,400-1,600 cfs by 8:00 am.
-Peak flow was maintained until approximately 2 pm, when the flow was ramped downwards.
+Flows on the South Fork were regulated by scheduled releases which resulted in good boatable flows without a high water period.
+Summer flows were guaranteed by Pacific Gas and Electric and the Sacramento Municipal Utility District six days a week with no water guaranteed on Wednesdays.
+In summer, Saturday flows began ramping up early in the morning and typically reached a peak of 1,500 cfs by 8:00 am.
+Peak flow was maintained until approximately 1 pm, when the flow was ramped downwards.
 Sunday flows followed the same pattern as Saturday flows with regard to ramping rates, flow volume, and the timing of peak flows.
-Peak flows were typically maintained for 4 to 6 hours.
-The volume of 1,400-1,600 cfs flows provided a quality whitewater experience for commercial and private boaters.
+Peak flows were typically maintained for 3 to 5 hours.
+The volume of 1,500- flows provided a quality whitewater experience for commercial and private boaters.
 The relatively long-duration of weekend peak flows may have reduced boat density, resulting in safer boating conditions during the summer boating season.
-Boat density is close to exceedence on Saturday but with the longer release schedule there is more opportunity to spread the use out.
-Sacramento Municipal Utility District and Pacific Gas and Electric provided reliable and predictable post-Labor Day flows on the weekends which will be through February 2008.
+Boat density is close to exceedence on Saturday on the lower (Gorge section) but with a longer release schedule there is more opportunity to spread boating use out.
+Sacramento Municipal Utility District and Pacific Gas and Electric provided reliable and predictable post-Labor Day flows on the weekends through February 2009.

 The results were flows that mirrored the summer flow pattern.
-Commercial and private use has continued mirroring the scheduled releases. - The Sacramento Municipal Utility District and Pacific Gas and Electric re-licensing agreement was completed in 2007 and currently is with the Federal Energy Regulatory Commission for approval.
-This is a 50 year license which will guarantee flows on the South Fork and continued operation of the hydroelectric facilities located upstream of the Chili Bar section of the South Fork.
+Commercial and private use has continued mirroring the scheduled releases with more commercial use occurring in the fall and more private use occurring in the fall, winter and spring.

+• The Sacramento Municipal Utility District and Pacific Gas and Electric re-licensing agreement was completed in 2007 and currently is with the Federal Energy Regulatory Commission for approval.
+This is a 50 year license which will guarantee flows on the South Fork and continued operation of the hydroelectric facilities located upstream of the Chili Bar on the South Fork American River watershed.
+The flow schedule in 2009 mirrored a Below Normal Year designation in the license.